 The Dobsonian telescopes are the same reflector-type scopes as Newtonians are.
 A Dobsonian telescope has a primary parabolic mirror and a flat secondary mirror that are both located in a tube with open ends.
 On the side of the tube, an eyepiece is attached to help you see things comfortably.
 When you find your objects, the light from them reflects off the primary mirror into the secondary mirror.
 That is the image that you see through the eyepiece.

 Here are some of our other popular telescope guides:

 After reviewing a lot of telescopes, we pick the Sky-Watcher 12″ Dobsonian Telescope as the best 12-inch scope on the market, because it’s made with quality materials and gives you the best images possible.
 The Orion 8944 SkyQuest XT6 Classic Dobsonian Telescope was a close runner-up.
 It also has excellent viewing capabilities and is made with quality products, but it is enormous and not as easy to transport.

 These telescopes are all great options for the price ranges they fall in.
 You just have to remember that you get what you pay for.
 As the price gets lower, you will not be able to view as much, or as clearly, as you can with the more expensive ones.
 The one you get will depend on what your viewing needs are and how they match with your budget.
 Now the decision is in your hands.
 Here’s a quick recap of our top 7 picks:

-2. Orion 8944 SkyQuest XT6 Classic Dobsonian Telescope – Best for the Money
+2. Orion 8944 SkyQuest XT6 Classic Dobsonian Telescope – Best Value

 3. Sky-Watcher 8-Inch Collapsible Dobsonian Telescope